How air pollution can cause cancer

-Radon is a natural radioactive gas that can increase the risk of lung cancer.
+Radon gas is a natural radioactive gas that can increase the risk of lung cancer.

-Even if non-smokers live in areas with the highest concentrations of radon, on average only about one in a hundred would develop lung cancer.
+Even if non-smokers live in areas with the highest concentrations of radon gas, on average only about one in a hundred would develop lung cancer.
 But smokers living in these areas are over 20 times more likely to develop the disease.

 High radon gas levels can be reduced by increasing under-floor ventilation with a fan, and there are different options depending on how high radon gas levels are and whether you have solid or suspended floors.
 The most expensive options can cost up to £2,000 to install, including fees for a contractor, and then around £50 a year for running costs for the fan.
 New buildings can be made radon-proof at a very low extra cost.